mattfbacon/messagease-better/README.md

 Feel free to open issues, PRs, etc. While this app is mainly for myself, I'm certainly willing to accept improvements and bug fixes.

+## Credits

+The app icon is the App Drawer icon from the Delta icon theme. <https://github.com/Delta-Icons/android>

 ## License

 AGPL-3.0-or-later